Before talking about moon salutations I must first mention Sun Salutations because people tend to be more familiar with them as a starting point.

 13. Inhale – HASTA UTANASANA

-Keeping the arms shoulder width apart, raise the torso with spine as straight as possible.
-Bring the hands up over the head, and reaching back, bending slightly.
+Keeping the arms shoulder-width apart, raise the torso with the spine as straight as possible.
+Bring the hands up over the head, and reach back, bending slightly.
 (Same as step 2)

 14. Exhale – PRANAMASANA